dotnet/extensions/src/Packages/Microsoft.Extensions.StaticAnalysis/README.md

 ## Usage Example

 On install, a warning will be displayed that `The StaticAnalysisCodeType property is not defined, assuming 'General'`.
-The general ruleset is enabled by default.
-To select a different ruleset (or hide the warning) add the `StaticAnalysisCodeType` property to your project as follows.
+The General set of diagnostics is enabled by default.
+To select a different set of diagnostics (or hide the warning) add the `StaticAnalysisCodeType` property to your project as follows.

 ```XML
   <PropertyGroup>